-Cancun, located on the northeast tip of the Yucatan Peninsula, is the largest city in the Yucatan Peninsula.
+Cancun, located on the northeast tip of Mexico’s Yucatan Peninsula, is the largest city in the Yucatan Peninsula.
 At the time of publication, the population of Cancun was nearly one million people.

-Tourists flock to Cancun’s hotel zone to enjoy the beautiful turquoise waters of the Caribbean, while the majority of Cancun’s residents live in its downtown area where few tourists venture.
-This makes for a large separation between the tourist experience and the local experience.
+Tourists flock to Cancun’s hotel area to enjoy the beautiful turquoise waters of the Caribbean, while the majority of Cancun’s residents live in its downtown area where few tourists venture.
+This makes for a large separation between the tourist experience and the local experience when you visit Cancun.

 Riviera Maya: Sprawling Region

 The Riviera Maya, which is located just south of Cancun on the Yucatan Peninsula, is a region made up of several small towns.
 Popular cities in the Riviera Maya include Playa del Carmen, Tulum, Puerto Morelos, and Puerto Aventuras.